 1. Destination Celebration

-If your loved one had a favorite place that was especially meaningful to them in life, gathering a group and taking a trip there together can be a wonderful way to honor their memory.
+If your loved one had a favorite place that was especially meaningful to them in life, gathering your friends and family, and planning a group trip there together can be a wonderful way to honor their memory.
 Use it as a chance to bond with their other friends and family and make new memories together.

 Photo Credit: Luca Bravo